KonstantinDjairo/monokakido_to_mdict/README.md

 # monokakido_to_mdict
-a fast parser for creating mdict dictionaries from the monokakido data
+a multi-thread parser for creating mdict dictionaries from the monokakido data

 ## Usage :
 ```shell